Technology for seniors - coping in a digital world

 Apparently I have £6.5m waiting for me, numerous ladies offering their services and someone wants to give me Bitcoin.
 Plus, my McAfee subscription has expired and I have viruses.
 I know this because the junk folder of my Gmail account tels me so.

 It’s marketing.
 Apps offer you a taster for free, but to get real value you have to subscribe – for just a few pounds a month.
 Or even worse, an annual subscription that is often forgotten.
 We have to live in a state of constant wariness about what we are signing up to/committing ourselves to.
+I think I preferred it when I had a pound in my pocket.

 Utility and Insurance renewals